Light

 Object types are the primary components of an EdgeDB schema.
 They are analogous to SQL tables or ORM models, and consist of properties and links.

 Properties are used to attach primitive data to an object type.
-They are declared with the property keyword.
+In versions prior to EdgeDB 3.0 they must be declared with the property keyword, but the keyword is not required in 3.0+ unless the property is a computed property.
 For the full documentation on properties, see Properties.

 Copy